gremlin12/social_network/README.md

 \#print games_in_common(net, 'Robin', 'Ollie')

 To run a command, follow these steps:

+1. Open socialnetwork.py in Python IDLE or terminal.

-1. Uncomment the command you want to test by removing the '#' symbol in front.
+2.Uncomment the command you want to test by removing the '#' symbol in front.

-2. Save the file.
+3. Save the file.

-3. Run the file.
+4. Run the file.

 This project was a lot of fun to put together and taught me a lot about the basics of computer programming.
 Thanks for checking it out!